We think this TV show stands out for:

 What parents need to know

-Parents need to know that this landmark '50s-set sitcom (which originally aired from the mid-'70s to the mid-'80s) is squeaky clean, especially by today's primetime standards.
+Parents need to know that Happy Days is a landmark '50s-set sitcom (which originally aired from the mid-'70s to the mid-'80s).
+It's squeaky clean, especially by today's primetime standards.
 Although the show is definitely still funny a few decades down the line and will appeal to adults who remember it fondly, today's kids may not be able to relate to some of the scenarios it portrays and may find the dialogue trite or cheesy.
+It also idealizes the '50s in a way that a modern audience might not care for.

 What's the story?